|Influences||Rogue, Monster Rancher, Atelier (series), Elona|

 In the event that an installed mod may be causing issues with booting up the game or is causing crashes, it is possible to disable all mods from the command line by adding the -disableMods flag when starting the game.

-There is also a Content Manager in development that will make it easier to mod the game's content that has strict formatting requirements.
+There was also a Content Manager in development that makes it easier to mod the game's content that has strict formatting requirements.
+The source to the content manager is available on github for anyone who wishes to continue the work.

 - Randomly generated dungeons based on your files